DISARMFoundation/DISARMframeworks/generated_pages/counters_index.md

 <td>Block access to disinformation resources</td>
 <td>Resources = accounts, channels etc.  Block access to platform.
 DDOS an attacker.

-TA02*: DDOS at the critical time (ie. midterm-2018 elections DDOS against troll farms) to deny an adversary's time-bound objective.
+TA02*: DDOS at the critical time, to deny an adversary's time-bound objective.

 T0008: A quick response to a proto-viral story will affect it's ability to spread and raise questions about their legitimacy.